cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 For non bindings, just the monadic expression with a semicolon is needed.

-the last expression in do notation does not need a semicolon.
+The last expression in do notation does not need a semicolon.

 Example: